-API tokens provide a way to authenticate legitimate calls to 42Crunch Platform itself.
+API tokens provide a way to authenticate legitimate calls to 42Crunch API Security Platform itself.
 Integration with third-party systems, like CI/CD pipelines, requires API tokens to allow the integration plugins to call the required features.

 All platform users can create and revoke API tokens in their user profile settings.
 Each API token must have a unique name so that it can be referenced without ambiguity.